 Reporting an Incident can be done by clicking the red button ''Report an Incident'' placed in the upper right corner of your screen.

-Please choose appropriate form before entering the necessary information, whether you reporting an incident as an Individual or a Legal entity.
+Please choose appropriate form before entering the necessary information, whether you reporting an incident as an Individual, Legal entity or ICT Systems of Special Importance.